pho3nix96/Masters_diet/README.md

 # Masters diet

-Scripts for reproducing statistics and plots for Master's thesis "Gut microbiome marker associations between groups with variable accordance to dietary recommendations"
+Scripts to reproduce the analyses presented in Master's thesis "Differences of gut microbiome markers between groups based on their accordance to dietary recommendations"